WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2020-11-11-upgrade-microservice-net-core-3-1-net-5-0.md

 description: Upgrading from .NET Core 3.1 to .NET 5.0 is very fast and when using microservices can be easily done within a single day.
 ---

 Microsoft released the next major release, called .NET 5.0 which succeeds .NET Core 3.1. .NET 5.0 comes with a lot of improvements and also with C# 9.
-It also is the first step of a unified .NET platform and is the first version of Microsofts new release cycle.
+It is also the first step to a unified .NET platform and is the first version of Microsoft's new release cycle.
 From now on, Microsoft will release a new version of .NET every November. .NET 6.0 will be released in November 2021, .NET 7.0 in November 2022, and so on.

 Today, I want to show how to upgrade a microservice and its build pipeline from .NET Core 3.1 to .NET 5.0.
 You can find the code of this demo on [GitHub](https://github.com/WolfgangOfner/MicroserviceDemo).